May 14, 2026

 You can follow a similar pattern in your letter to demonstrate that the goals of the program align with your own, making you the perfect fit.
 The candidate ends on a strong note by further expressing his interest in the program and once again thanking the interviewer for their consideration.

 How this example could improve: The interviewee states that the interview was “yesterday,” though he could be a little more specific.
-Remember, interviewers see so many candidates a day!
-They might not remember you right off the bat, so it’s best to include the time and date as well to jog their memory.
+Remember, interviewers see many candidates a day.
+They might not remember you right off the bat, so it’s best to include the time and date to jog their memory.

 You can include this information at the top of your note or in the subject of your email.